bpollner/uniset/README.md

 * `uniset_updateSettings(get("uev"), "nameOfSetupFunction")`
 * `uniset_autoUpS(get("uev"), "nameOfSetupFunction")`
 `uev` is a global constant defined in the target package, handing over the name of the environment where necessary variables are stored.
 `uniset_test` is merely a testing function to see if the handover of environments etc. is working properly.
+ `"nameOfSetupFunction"`is the name of the function defined in the target package that is containing the `uniset` setup-function `uniset_setup`.

 The function `uniset_setup` is:
 * Creating the required environment variable in the .Renviron file, and
-* copying the 'dogPack_settings.R' file to a destination specified by the user of the target package.
+* copying the 'dogPack_settings.R' file to a destination specified by the user of 'dogPack'.
 It is this file ('dogPack_settings.R) that is meant to be seen, read and modified by the **user** of package `dogPack`.

 The functions `uniset_updateSettings` and `uniset_autoUpS` are updating (adding / deleting) the key=value pairs in the local, user-level 'dogPack_settings.R' file according to a possibly new template in the `dogPack` installation folder.
 Thus, whenever the developer of package `dogPack` is introducing new or deleting obsolete key=value pairs, they will be automatically added to or deleted from the user´s file.
 Any values that the user modified will be preserved.
 Thus, **a new update or installation of package `dogPack` will not force the user of package `dogPack` to completely re-customize the 'dogPack_settings.R' file**.

-Please review the file 'dogPackFunc.R' in the folder 'dogPack/R' that was copied to the desktop previously for a look at the code of the practical examples that will be executed below.
+Please review the file 'dogPackFunc.R' in the folder 'dogPack/R' that was copied to the desktop previously and look at the code of the practical examples that will be executed below.

 Try accessing a value from the settings file as described in 'dogPackFunc.R/dogPack_demo_autoUpS()'.
 It will not work yet.

 ```
 color <- .dogPack_settingsEnv$settings$favouriteColor # does not work yet
 ```
-In this example we try to obtain the value from the key 'favouriteColor' from the list called 'settings' in the environment called '.dogPack_settingsEnv'.
+(In this example we try to obtain the value from the key 'favouriteColor' from the list called 'settings' in the environment called '.dogPack_settingsEnv'.)

 ### The real world test